JMitnik/FacialDebiasing/README.md

 Main.py can be run with a majority of the flags (see the Config parameters).

+Some of the most important ones:
+* run_mode: Running 'training' / 'evaluation' / 'both'
+* debias_type: Which method to use for debiassing 'max' / 'max5' / 'gaussian'
+* path_to_model: Debias typ

 ## Config parameters

 | Parameters               | Type          | Default value                      | Description                                        | Flag (--) |